Morel Doucet: Awards

-Morel Doucet has also been nominated for the 2019 Joan Mitchell Foundation Painters & Sculptors Grant and the Louis Comfort Tiffany Foundation Biennial Award.
-He is a recipient of the 2024 Harpo Foundation Visual Artist Award, the 2024 Miami-Dade Individual Artist (MIA) Grant, the 2019, 2021 and 2025 Oolite Art Ellies Creator Award, and the 2021 Racial Equity Fund Arts from the Miami Foundation, the 2021 and 2022 Green Space Initiative Grant.
+Doucet was nominated for the 2019 Joan Mitchell Foundation Painters & Sculptors Grant and the Louis Comfort Tiffany Foundation Biennial Award.
+He is a recipient of the 2024 Harpo Foundation Visual Artist Award, the 2024 Miami-Dade Individual Artist (MIA) Grant, the 2019, 2021 and 2025 Oolite Art Ellies Creator Award, the 2021 Racial Equity Fund Arts from the Miami Foundation, and the 2021 and 2022 Green Space Initiative Grant.